Skip to main content

 Meta's financial advertising policies in 2026 reflect increased coordination with financial regulators worldwide.
 Key updates include:

-Global Verification Expansion: Financial services advertiser verification is now mandatory in 38 countries (up from 12 in 2024).
-Each market requires documentation specific to the local financial regulator—FCA registration for the UK, BaFin authorization for Germany, SEC/FINRA registration for the US, and equivalent documentation for all other covered markets.
+Global Verification Expansion: Financial services advertiser verification applies in a growing list of markets, and the set of covered countries has expanded over time.
+Each market typically requires documentation specific to the local financial regulator — FCA registration for the UK, BaFin authorization for Germany, SEC/FINRA registration for the US, and equivalent documentation elsewhere.
+Check Meta's financial products and services policy for the current country list and requirements.

 Crypto Advertising: Cryptocurrency advertising on Meta requires pre-approval through a dedicated Crypto Ad Review process.
 Advertisers must submit their regulatory licensing documentation, proof of custody insurance for customer funds, and a compliance certification from a recognized auditing firm.
-Approved crypto advertisers receive a "Verified Crypto Advertiser" badge, without which all crypto-related ads are automatically rejected.
+Eligibility is managed through Meta's authorization process rather than a public badge, and ads from advertisers without the required authorization are not permitted.

 Interest Rate and Return Claims: Any ad referencing specific interest rates, investment returns, or yield percentages must include a standardized risk warning.
 Meta now provides template risk warnings for different financial product categories.
 Ads using non-standard risk warning text are rejected and the advertiser is directed to use Meta's approved templates.